- You can import Excel, CSV, TXT and ZIP formats into the system.

-- Enter a name for the address book, select an appropriate folder destination for it and add a description (description is optional)
+- Enter a name for the address book, choose an appropriate folder destination for it and add a description (description is optional).

 You're now prompted to choose a method for adding your contacts.

-Select the file to upload by clicking on Choose file.
+- Select Choose file and choose the file to upload.
 You can also add an email address to notify when the contact import has finished (the logged in user's email address is populated by default).